cap-js/docs/get-started/samples.md

 ## Partner Reference App {.github}

 With this application, we give SAP partners guidance on how to extend SAP ERP solutions with side-by-side cloud applications running on SAP Business Technology Platform (SAP BTP).
-It includes:
+It includes the following:

 - A preselection of SAP BTP components with architecture guidance tailored to meet the cost requirements of small and midsize enterprises (SME).
 - Best practices (golden path) to build, deploy, and provision full-stack SAP BTP applications.